Campus of the University of Notre Dame: Administration

 The Main Building houses various offices, including the Office of the President and admissions.
 It was built in 1879, after the previous main building, built in 1865, was destroyed by a fire.
 Construction started May 17 and was finished by the start of the following academic year.
 The architect was the American Willoughby J. Edbrooke, principally devoted to the Romanesque style, that is reflected in the design of the building itself.
 Fifty-six bricklayers and 4.35 million bricks were necessary to complete it, and once finished it stood 187 ft tall.
 The building also houses the Columbus murals, a group of large paintings by Italian painter and Notre Dame professor Luigi Gregori, depicting the discovery of the New World by Christopher Columbus.
 Gregori also painted with figures representing Religion, Philosophy, Science, History, Fame, Poetry and Music the interior of the Golden Dome, the university's most recognizable landmark.
 It was gilded in gold in 1886 and crowned with a 19 ft tall statue of "Our Mother", the namesake of the university.
 The statue was designed and furnished by the female students of the nearby St. Mary's College, and it is a replica of the statue of Mary in Piazza di Spagna in Rome, erected by Pius IX.

 Flanner Hall and Grace Hall are two 11-story-high buildings that were initially part of a planned complex of five high-rise buildings, yet were the only two to be actually constructed.
-They were male residence halls until 1997, when the residents of Grace were moved to newly created Keough and O'Neill Halls, and 1998, when the residents of Flanner were moved to Welsh and McGlinn Halls.
+They were male residence halls until 1997, when the residents of Grace were moved to newly created Keough and O'Neill Halls, and 1998, when the residents of Flanner were moved to Siegfried and Knott Halls.
 The offices housed in these two buildings include the Career Center and Card services, and many other offices of administration.
 Flanner Hall also houses a chapel dedicated to Saint Andre Bessette, CSC, the first saint of the Congregation of the Holy Cross.
 A "#1" neon sign is placed atop of Grace Hall, and lit whenever a Fighting Irish team is ranked No. 1.